Fluffernuttersandwich/Better7D2DbyFNS/README.md

 It's a paid-for app available on Steam.
 Normally it goes for $7USD at full price, but has gone on sale for as little as one dollar.

 It can be used on most games and applications.
-In certain situations, it can help increase performance using Frame Gneration significantly.
+In certain situations, it can help increase performance using Frame Generation significantly.

 Can LS help increase performance on 7DtD?
 Yes, but it's very system specific.
 YMMV.